 What's the best way to train/prepare?

 ALWAYS TRAIN WITH YOUR PACK ON.
-Your pack will be on your body for the duration of the trek.
-You'll want to train wearing your pack, loaded with approximately the same amount of weight you will be carrying on trek day.
+Your pack will be on your body for the duration of the event.
+You'll want to train wearing your pack, loaded with approximately the same amount of weight you will be carrying on event day.
 This will help your body get accustomed to the weight of the pack on your body, and will help you identify any "hot spots" where your pack presses or rubs.
 I find that my pack presses on my collar bones and sometimes rubs my low back.
 Training with my pack on helps my body get used to these pressure points and rub spots, and with some training, those spots usually resolve on their own as my body gets used to the weight and the pressure.

 How is the registration fee v.s. fundraising money used?

-Why do I need gaiters and icers?
+Why do I need gaiters and icers for The Crossing Trek?

 All of the items on the mandatory gear list are there to ensure that you have the most comfortable and safe trekking experience possible.
 Gaiters strap under your boot sole, and wrap snugly around your ankle and lower leg to create a seal that prevents snow from going up your snow pants leg and into your boot.
 In 2018 we trekked through sections of trail where the snow was two feet deep.
 Without our gaiters, we would have definitely gotten snow in our boots.
 I cannot overemphasize the importance of keeping your feet dry during a winter trek of this duration.
 If your feet are wet, you will not only be cold, but you are also putting yourself at risk of getting blisters.
 If there is very little or no snow on the ground on trek day, the gaiters will not be mandatory.
 BUT, if there is snow, you MUST have gaiters.
 In 2019 we had freezing rain for a week before the trek, and every surface was covered in sheet ice.
 Icers strap to the sole of the boot and provide extra traction in icey conditions.
 These are necessary to reduce slipping and falling injuries.
 So, buy your gaiters and icers, and keep your receipts.
 They are relatively inexpensive items, but will make a world of difference to your comfort and safety on trek day.
 You don't have to use them at all times, but you do have to carry them at all times throughout the trek.

 The first aid kit contains the minimum amount of medical gear you should have with you on a winter trek.
 The reason to have this gear is so that everyone has what they need should they encounter a circumstance where they require medical attention.
 We need to obtain permits and insurance for this event, and we have a very high safety standard in order to ensure everyone has a pleasant and safe experience.
-To break it down, here's what you need:

 What should I pack for food?